 Bob McNally

 Alan Fleischmann

-Any Washingtonians you haven't had to play with that you want to?
+Any Washingtonians you haven't played with that you want to?

+Bob McNally